elmyrza/rsschool-cv/cv.md

 ## About myself:

 I want to become a front-end developer.
 So to achieve my goals, I am going to learn js and frameworks.
 I have not worked anywhere so far.
 But I want to work as a developer.
-I like self-studying, because I like feeling like I am developing.
+I like self-studying, because I like feeling I am developing.

 I think, if I do my best, I can achieve everything